thetorpedo/foradocasco.github.io/README.md

-# Projeto Front Page - Fora do Casco
+# Front Page Project - Fora do Casco

-Este projeto foi desenvolvido como parte da disciplina de **Desenvolvimento Web** do curso de **Engenharia da Computação** na **Faculdade Unisapiens**.
+This project was developed as part of the **Web Development** course for the **Computer Engineering** program at **Faculdade Unisapiens**.

-## Descrição
+## Description

-Este site representa a página inicial e institucional fictícia da empresa **Fora do Casco**, especializada em culinária ovolactovegetariana.
+This website represents the fictional institutional home page for **Fora do Casco**, a brand specializing in **ovo-lacto vegetarian cuisine**.

-O objetivo do projeto foi aplicar os conhecimentos de HTML, CSS e JavaScript para desenvolver um site completo, funcional e responsivo, com múltiplas páginas:
+The goal of the project was to apply HTML, CSS, and JavaScript knowledge to develop a complete, functional, and responsive website with multiple pages:

-- **Home:** Destaque de prato, vantagens da marca, galeria e formulário de encomenda
+* **Home:** Featured dish, brand advantages, gallery, and order form.
-- **Cardápio:** Lista de produtos com imagens, descrições e preços
+* **Menu:** Product list with images, descriptions, and prices.
-- **Sobre:** Página institucional apresentando o conceito e os valores do projeto
+* **About:** Institutional page presenting the project's concept and values.

-## Tecnologias Utilizadas
+## Technologies Used

-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- JavaScript
+* JavaScript
-- Bootstrap 5.3
+* Bootstrap 5.3
-- Swiper.js (carrossel de imagens)
+* Swiper.js (image carousel)
-- Google Fonts
+* Google Fonts
-- Bootstrap Icons
+* Bootstrap Icons
-- Material Symbols
+* Material Symbols

-## Funcionalidades
+## Features

-- Layout responsivo com Bootstrap
+* Responsive layout with Bootstrap
-- Slider de imagens com Swiper.js
+* Image slider with Swiper.js
-- Navegação entre páginas
+* Inter-page navigation
-- Formulário de encomenda com múltiplos campos
+* Order form with multiple fields
-- Conteúdo adaptado para dispositivos móveis
+* Mobile-optimized content